 My photography would never be what is today without guidance from a few helpful resources, so I thought I’d list those in case you were looking for more photography help.

 Rachel’s photography series at Maison de Pax– Rachel has taught me so much about photography, and she was kind enough to share all of her brilliant photography wisdom in a FREE blog post series on her site!
+You can start at the first post here, and then she links to the next post in the series at the end of each post.

 So are you ready to go out there and tackle blog photography?!
 I hope this post gave you some helpful ideas for where to start.
 Blog photography can be a little frustrating at first, but I promise that if you keep working at it, it will get easier!